capnproto/capnproto/doc/encoding.md

 The pointed-to values are tightly-packed.
 In particular, `Bool`s are packed bit-by-bit in little-endian order (the first bit is the least-significant bit of the first byte).

-Lists of structs use the smallest element size in which the struct can fit, except that single-bit structs are not allowed.
+Lists of structs use the smallest element size in which the struct can fit.
 So, a list of structs that each contain two `UInt8` fields and nothing else could be encoded with C = 3 (2-byte elements).
 A list of structs that each contain a single `Text` field would be encoded as C = 6 (pointer elements).
+A list of structs that each contain a single `Bool` field would be encoded using C = 1 (1-bit elements).
 A list structs which are each more than one word in size must be be encoded using C = 7 (composite).

 When C = 7, the elements of the list are fixed-width composite values -- usually, structs.
 In this case, the list content is prefixed by a "tag" word that describes each individual element.